Studies Found Links Between Depression and Cancer

 When episodes of stress occur, the body reacts to the pressure by releasing cortisol.

 These hormones promote increases in your blood pressure.
 In addition, they speed up your heart rate and increase the levels of sugar in your bloodstream.

 While these shifts can make it easier to have more energy to deal with that stress, the reality is that they also come with certain health risks.

 Excessive Stress May Lead to Illness

 Chronic stress that is both intense and over long periods of time can cause urinary problems, digestive issues, and alterations in fertility and the immune system.

 In addition, those who have chronic stress are also more prone to common diseases.

 This is the case with the flu, common colds, headaches, and sleeping disorders.
-I’s also the case with diseases that are the focus of this article: anxiety and depression.
+This is also the case with the diseases talked about here: anxiety and depression.

-In addition, other therapies can help alleviate your psychological stress.
+In addition, other therapies can help alleviate psychological stress, such as psychotherapy.

 Overall, healthy habits, taking care of your body and mind, healthy eating, and getting enough sleep are very effective habits when it comes to fighting stress, depression, anxiety, and other related diseases.It might interest you...